Sebaceoma belongs to the group of benign sebaceous tumours.

 Scanning power of the histology of sebaceoma demonstrates a relatively well-circumscribed tumour nodule typically within the deep dermis frequently with attachment to the epidermis.
 Low power identifies a lobulated tumour, which may demonstrate areas of cyst formation (Figure 1).
 The tumour is comprised of basaloid cells and a minority of sebaceous cells in addition to small ducts with the crenelated eosinophilic lining seen in sebaceous ducts (Figures 2, 3 and 4).
 A variable number and distribution of sebocytes is seen, but should remain the minor proportion compared to the basaloid component.
 Frequent mitoses can be seen in this tumour, though cytological atypia is lacking (Figure 5).

 Special stains in sebaceoma

-It is recognised that sebaceous tumours are associated with visceral neoplasms, most commonly gastrointestinal, in the Muir-Torre syndrome.
+Sebaceous tumours are associated with visceral neoplasms, most commonly gastrointestinal, in the Muir-Torre syndrome [see Lynch syndrome].
 Tumours can be shown to demonstrate microsatellite instability, reflecting mutations in mismatch repair genes.
-Loss of expression of MLH1, MSH2, MSH6 and PMS2 proteins can be seen on readily available immunohistochemical stains and can identify patients at risk of germ line DNA mismatch repair gene mutations.
+Loss of expression of MLH1, MSH2, MSH6 and PMS2 proteins can be seen on readily available immunohistochemical stains and can identify patients at risk of germline DNA mismatch repair gene mutations.

 Histological variants of sebaceoma

-This tumour may be seen arising in association with nevus sebaceous (Figures 6 and 7).
+This tumour may be seen arising in association with sebaceous naevus (Figures 6 and 7).
 Note the distinct basal cell carcinoma arising adjacent to the sebaceoma (Figure 6).
-Figure 7 demonstrates loss of mature follicular structures and dilated eccrine ducts and glands beneath the sebaceoma consistent with pre-existing nevus sebaceous.
+Figure 7 demonstrates loss of mature follicular structures and dilated eccrine ducts and glands beneath the sebaceoma consistent with pre-existing sebaceous naevus.